 Additionally, we have in the past and may in the future create benchmark molecules for comparative purposes.
 For example, we have created a benchmark folate receptor-alpha, or FoIRα targeting antibody-drug conjugate, or ADC, using conventional technology that results in a heterogeneous ADC mixture.
 We have compared STRO-002 to this benchmark molecule in multiple preclinical models.
 We believe the results of these tests help us understand how the therapeutic index of STRO-002 compares to competitors' product candidates.
-However, we cannot be certain that any benchmark molecule that we create is the same as the molecule we are attempting to recreate, and the results of the tests comparing any such benchmark molecule to any other potential or current product candidate may be different than the actual results of a head-to-head test of any such other potential or current product candidate against a competitor molecule.
-Additional preclinical and clinical testing will be needed to evaluate the therapeutic index of our potential or current product candidates, and to understand its therapeutic potential relative to other product candidates in development.
+However, we cannot be certain that any benchmark molecule that we create is the same as the molecule we are attempting to recreate, and the results of the tests comparing any such benchmark molecule to any other potential or current product candidate may be different than the actual results of a head-to-head test of any such other potential or current product candidates are approved.
+The product candidates in development.
 While we believe our ADCs may be superior to other investigative agents in development, without head-to-head comparative data, we will not be able to make claims of superiority to other products in our promotional materials, if our product candidates are approved.